binga/cloud-gpus/README.md

 - 250GB Paperspace volumes are $0.04 per GB; larger or smaller volumes cost more

+- With Neuro AI, you only pay for the time your model is training/predicting

 ### Free Compute Credits

 - Google Cloud Platform gives [$300 credits](https://cloud.google.com/free/) to anyone